eea/eea.docker.virtuoso/README.md

 - virtuoso.env under the **VIRTUOSO_EXTRA_DIRS_ALLOWED**
 - docker-compose.yml the **datacrshared** busybox

+To set the virtuoso memory usage, some it needs to provide the correct values for **VIRTUOSO_NUMBEROFBUFFERS** and **VIRTUOSO_MAXDIRTYBUFFERS** according to the system memory of the hosting machine.
+Default values are set for a 4GB system memory.

 ### 3. Migrating existing data
 __3.1__ remove the default data
 ```